|

 directed by George Spenton-Foster

-goodness and light, to find the six disguised segments of the Key To Time,
+and light, to find the six hidden segments of the Key To Time --

-scattered throughout time and space, so that the Guardian can restore the
+scattered throughout time and space -- so that the faltering universal

 |